hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 1. Copy the `apps` folder from the LoadPriiloader `.zip` to the root of your SD card or USB drive.
 1. Copy the `apps` folder from the priiloader `.zip` to the root of your SD card or USB drive.
 1. (vWii only) Copy the `wiiu` folder from the PriiloaderWiiUForwarder `.zip` to the root of your SD card.
-    + You must have an SD card for Priiloader Wii U Forwarder to function.
 1. Reinsert your SD card or USB drive into your console.

 #### Section II - Installing Priiloader